 A person must not pretend to be an inspector or an accredited auditor.
+Maximum penalty-40 penalty units.

 199 Executive officer offence provision

 - (1) The executive officers of a corporation must ensure that the corporation complies with this Act. - (2) If a corporation commits an offence against a provision of this Act, each of the corporation's executive officers also commits an offence, namely, the offence of failing to ensure that the corporation complies with the provision.